 A judge also has the power to order the offending parent to complete a family violence intervention program.
 Those who need further information about visitation restrictions may wish to call a child custody attorney in Buckhead as soon as possible.

-Most parents who face child custody issues have many questions such as how custody arrangements work and how much parenting time they may be able to have.
-A skilled Buckhead child custody lawyer could sit down with you and provide you with the information you need.
+Most parents who face child custody issues have many questions, such as how child-sharing arrangements work and how much parenting time they may be able to have.
+A skilled Buckhead child custody lawyer can sit down with you and provide you with the information you need.

-Your attorney could review your current situation and advise you on possible custody arrangements, always with the goal of helping you obtain the custody rights that you and your family deserve.
+Your attorney can review your current situation and advise you on possible custody arrangements, always with the goal of helping you obtain the arrangement that you and your family deserve.
 For help with child custody matters, call today to schedule an initial meeting with our team.